Radiation Therapy Thermoplastic Mask

 • You will be lying on your back and you will want to continue breathing normally.

-• The mask starts off hard, it is then placed in a warm water bath and becomes pliable after about 3-4 minutes.
-Gauze, stockinette or other like material may be placed over your head to ensure the mask does not stick to your hair.
+• The mask starts off hard, it is then placed in a warm water bath and becomes pliable (flexible) after about 3-4 minutes.
+Gauze, stockinette, or other material may be placed over your head so the mask does not stick to your hair.

 • The mask will be taken out of the water bath, excess water is removed, and it is gently stretched over your face.
 The mask will feel warm and wet, like a hot towel that would be used during a facial.